Adoption of free and open-source software by public institutions: Assam

-The Government of Assam state made open source a part of its IT policy.
+In 2009, the Government of Assam state made open source a part of its State IT Policy of 2009.
+While not mandated, its use is encouraged, and emphasis are given to companies who use FOSS during partnership.

 Kerala

-The Government of Kerala, India, announced its official support for free/open-source software in its State IT Policy of 2001.
+The Government of Kerala, India, announced its official support for Free/Open-Source software in its State IT Policy of 2001.
 This was formulated after the first-ever free-software conference in India, "Freedom First!", held in July 2001 in Thiruvananthapuram, the capital of Kerala, where Richard Stallman inaugurated the Free Software Foundation of India.
 Kerala's Government's support for Free Software in 2001 is perhaps the earliest instance of a Government supporting the use of Free Software.

 Under the IT@School project the government of Kerala has adopted free and open sourced software for the schools.

 Jordan

 In January 2010, the Government of Jordan announced that it has formed a partnership with Ingres Corporation, a leading open-source database-management company based in the United States that is now known as Actian Corporation, to promote the use of open-source software starting with university systems in Jordan.